 This animated video explains the transplant waiting list, how someone becomes a donor, the process of matching organs, and signing up to share the gift of life.

 They also have Facebook and Twitter channels to reach out into the community.

-All of these terrific campaigns show the scope of public health social media campaigns that engage people and have the potential to bring about health awareness, education and change.
-What are your thoughts on these campaigns and their impact on community engagement?
+All of these terrific health campaigns show the scope of public health social media campaigns that engage people and have the potential to bring about health awareness, education and change.
+What are your thoughts on these list of public health campaigns and their impact on community engagement?

 Thanks for getting all the way to the bottom!
 Please subscribe to the Bang the Table newsletter to get the latest tips and trends in community engagement and check out our community engagement software solutions engagementHQ and Budget Allocator.